bmolnar91/workbook/module_oop.md

 #### Explain how object oriented languages attempt to simplify memory management for Programmers.
+Automatic garbage collection surely helps.

+*Garbage Collector* is the program running in the background that looks into all the objects in the memory and find out objects that are not referenced by any part of the program.
+All these unreferenced objects are deleted and space is reclaimed for allocation to other objects.

+One of the basic ways of garbage collection involves three steps:
+1. Marking: This is the first step where garbage collector identifies which objects are in use and which ones are not in use.
+2. Normal Deletion: Garbage Collector removes the unused objects and reclaim the free space to be allocated to other objects.
+3. Deletion with Compacting: For better performance, after deleting unused objects, all the survived objects can be moved to be together.
+This will increase the performance of allocation of memory to newer objects.

+//One of the best features of Java programming language is the automatic garbage collection, unlike other programming languages such as C where memory allocation and deallocation is a manual process.//

 #### Explain the “Single Responsibility” principle!
+This principle states that a class should only have one responsibility.
+Furthermore, it should only have one reason to change.

+Some of its benefits:
+* Lower coupling – Less functionality in a single class will have fewer dependencies.
+* Testing – A class with one responsibility will have far fewer test cases.
+* Organization Smaller – well-organized classes are easier to search than monolithic ones.

+//Stands for 'S' in *SOLID*.//

 #### What is an object oriented program?
 Explain, show.
+OOP is a programming methodology based on objects, instead of just functions and procedures.

+Importance is given to data (properties of the object) rather than just writing instructions to complete a task.
+An object is a real-world problem or idea that you want to model in your program.
+An object can represent anything, e.g. an employee, bank account, car, tortoise, etc.

 #### How do you make a class immutable?
 What do you need to watch out for?
+To create an immutable class in Java, you have to do the following steps:
+1. Declare the class as `final` so it can’t be extended.
+2. Make all fields `private` so that direct access is not allowed.
+3. Don’t provide setter methods for variables.
+4. Make all mutable fields `final` so that its value can be assigned only once.
+...

+//Immutable objects are instances whose state doesn’t change after it has been initialized.
+For example, String is an immutable class and once instantiated its value never changes.//

 #### How many instances can be created for an abstract class?
 None.